Price/cost for subtitling can be divided into 3 major parts;

 - Investment and support for the technical platform handling subtitles.

 - The subtitling service, the service of generating subtitle files with text and timecode, can be in-house or outsourced.

 The amount of manpower required to administer “subtitling” can only be answered by the operator, at Cavena we have seen anything between ½ man year to about 10 persons handling subtitles.
 This does not include the service of generating subtitles.

 It’s given that the investment in Cavena or any of our peers’ various considerably pending technology and size, i.e. the number of channels.
 File-based play-out has a higher initial investment, as a number of different platforms/services are required no matter the number of channels in use.
 This is among others archive and controlling.
 In-vision, open captions/burned in costs more as the video chain has to be interrupted which is not the case for DVB bitmaps, which is just an insertion to the transport stream.

-Another cost driver is the main and back up structure, some operator works with no back up or a simple cold back up, while others has full automatic fail over functionality built in, including a DR site.
+Another cost driver is the main and back up the structure, some operators work with no backup or a simple cold manual back up, while others have full automatic failover functionality built in, sometimes also including a DR site.
 DR for Disaster Recovery, a mirror of the complete play-out centre at a different location.
-Based on the above it’s very difficult to indicate any pricing, however a ball park figure for a complete file based installation would be; 50-150 000 EURO.
-Transcoding solutions are considerable cheaper.
+Based on the above it’s very difficult to indicate any pricing, however, a ballpark figure for a complete file-based installation would be; 50-150 000 EURO.
+Transcoding solutions are considerably cheaper.

 Some general facts on quality subtitling are;

 Do note that the subtitling service is the main cost driver for most operators.
-Lets take an example with; 2 * 45 min of video per day, 2 languages per video, then the annual cost would be; 2 shows * 2 languages * 45 minutes * 8 EURO per minute * 365 days = 525 600 EURO per annum.
+Let’s take an example with; 2 * 45 min of video per day, 2 languages per video, then the annual cost would be; 2 shows * 2 languages * 45 minutes * 8 EURO per minute * 365 days = 525 600 EURO per annum.